khristinazayats-afk/magicwork_v2/FINAL_S3_FIX_SUMMARY.md

 ## ❌ What Couldn't Be Fixed (Insufficient Permissions)

-Your AWS user `magicwork-uploader` doesn't have permission to:
+Your AWS user `magiwork-uploader` doesn't have permission to:

 1. **❌ Disable Block Public Access**
    - Need: `s3:PutBucketPublicAccessBlock`